hjoukl/cpycourse/docs/training/tutorial/tutorial.md

 >>>
 ```

-Being an expression a conditional expression can be written on the right hand
+Being an expression, a conditional expression can be written on the right hand
 side of an assignment:

 ``` python